ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * Only needed if this option was extended after initial Ansible release, in other words, this is greater than the top level `version_added` field.
     * This is a string, and not a float, for example, ``version_added: '2.3'``.
+    * In collections, this must be the collection version the option was added to, not the Ansible version.
+For example, ``version_added: 1.0.0``.

   :suboptions: